-- 101. If someone who an organisation has called in the past subsequently registers their number with TPS, the organisation should not make any more marketing calls to them from that point.
+- 111. It is not enough that someone simply failed to object to past calls, or failed to take positive steps to opt out of calls.
+For example, an organisation cannot assume that failing to click on an unsubscribe link, or not replying to an email inviting them to opt out, is notification that they do not object.
+They must have taken a proactive step to 'notify' the organisation of their wishes. - 112.
+If someone who an organisation has called in the past subsequently registers their number with TPS, the organisation should not make any more marketing calls to them from that point.
 Even if they have not specifically objected to calls in the past, registering with TPS acts as a general objection which all organisations must respect.
 An organisation can only call the person again if they have already specifically consented to receive its marketing calls.
-If so, the fact that they later register with TPS will not override that specific consent, and that organisation may continue to call them. - 102.
+If so, the fact that they later register with TPS will not override that specific consent, and that organisation may continue to call them. - 113.
 An organisation might want to continue calling an existing customer who has registered with the TPS even though they have not specifically consented, because it is confident in light of the past relationship that they would not object.
-However, calls in these circumstances are in breach of PECR and could result in enforcement action. - 103.
-When making calls an organisation must always say who is calling, and provide a contact address or freephone number if asked.
+However, calls in these circumstances are in breach of PECR and could result in enforcement action. - 114.
+When making calls an organisation must always say who is calling, allow their number (or an alternative contact number) to be displayed to the person receiving the call, and provide a contact address or freephone number if asked.